TerryV8/click-count/docs/redis_architecture.md

 # Redis Multi-master architecture

-Multi-master Redis architecture aims to help large deployments, when you need both:
+Multi-master Redis architecture aims to help large deployments when you need both:
 - resilience
 - scaling (up to 1000 nodes).